 Each of the acronyms are described briefly below:

-- Define – Define the problem at hand, from both customers and process perspective.
+- Define – Define the problem at hand from both customer and process perspective.

 - Measure – Measure the current process and collect relevant data.

-- Analyze – Involves analyzing the data collected in an attempt to determine their relationship to the problem and how to solve it.
+- Analyze – Turn the data collected into knowledge in an attempt to determine the relationship between the problem and a solution.

-- Improve – Based on the data collected and the analysis, the problem should then be tackled so as to improve the whole process.
+- Improve – Based on the data collected and the data analysis, decisions should be made surrounding how the problem should then be tackled so as to improve the whole process.

-- Control – Controlling the future state of the process to prevent any deviation from target will ensure that the process remains on course.
+- Control – Controlling the future state of the process to prevent any deviation from the target will ensure the process control remains on course.

-- Define – This is same as the one earlier except it involves defining the design goal to meet the customers’ needs and manufacturing process.
+- Define –Define the design goal to meet the customers’ needs and manufacturing process.

 - Measure – This involves identifying risks, production process capability, and product capabilities.

-- Analyze - After creating the designs, each of them is to be analyzed; with the best possible one being picked for implementation.
+- Analyze - After creating the designs, each of them is to be analyzed.
+The best possible one is to be picked for implementation.

 - Design - Once a design is chosen, it is necessary to optimize it while planning for the next phase.
-This step may require simulations using certain software or prototype.
+This step may require simulations using certain software or prototypse.

-- Verify - The design, setup pilot runs, implement the production process and hand it over to the process owners.
+- Verify - The design, setup pilot runs, and implementation of the production process should be handed over to the process owners.

-The Six Sigma program recognizes individuals based on their education and experience using the methodologies.
-There are formal levels in the program, which are identified by different colored belts (similar to martial arts).
-Individuals must attain certain certifications in order to attain these belts.
-The levels of belts are Yellow/Green Belt, Brown/Black Belt and Master Black Belt.
-Anyone interested in the Six Sigma system should understand the requirements of each belt.
+The Six Sigma program recognizes individuals based on their education and experience using the aforementioned methodologies.
+Similar to martial arts, there are formal levels within the program that are identified by different colored belts.
+Students must attain certain certifications in order to attain these belts which reflect on their development.
+The different colored belts include white, yellow, green, black, and master black belts.

-The Six Sigma Champion is the entry level individual.
-This person needs to have a good understanding of the theory behind Six Sigma and possibly have some experience working in a Six Sigma environment as a team member.
-In a traditional Six Sigma organization, a champion will have some or all of the following roles:
+The Six Sigma white belt is given to an entry level individual.
+This person needs to have a good understanding of the methodology and possibly have some experience acting as support in a Six Sigma environment as a team member.
+In a traditional Six Sigma organization, a white belt will have an understanding of all of the following aspects of Six Sigma: